vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-07-03-woodworkers-toolbox.md

 ### The Range Box

-I purchase this box to carry to the range with my muzzleloading rifle and pistol.
+I purchased this box to carry to the range with my muzzleloading rifle and pistol.
 I love it!

 ![Range Box](/assets/images/woodworkers-toolbox/range-box.jpeg)